At the St. Elizabeth Breast Care Center, we want you to know that you don’t have to face breast cancer alone.

 The St. Elizabeth Breast Care Center has access to national clinical trials through the Breast Cancer Collaborative Registry, the Center for Translational Research, the Nebraska Cancer Research Center and the Radiation Therapy Oncology Group.
 Read more about research and clinical trials.

 Chemotherapy uses chemicals to target cancer cells in the body.
 These chemicals generally inhibit the cells’ ability to divide, or reproduce.
 Chemotherapy may be the sole treatment method, or it may be used in combination with surgery and radiation.

 Many patients choose to receive chemotherapy at a physician’s office.
 However, chemo is available at St. Elizabeth if you wish to receive this treatment through the hospital.
-Read more about the St. Elizabeth Infusion Center.
+Read more about the CHI Health cancer treatment options.

 Radiation therapy targets cancer cells using radiation beams.
 Computerized treatment-planning programs allow us to direct radiation at a tumor from multiple angles, thus targeting the cancer cells and minimizing damage to healthy tissue.